eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/explorer_panel.rst

 displayed throughout the interface.
 An entity is any element that can be tracked by the monitor (see :ref:`entities`).

-To set an entity as selected, double-click it in any of the Explorer Panel sub-panels.
+To set an entity as selected, click it in any of the Explorer Panel sub-panels.
 The selected entity is then used as the context for the whole application.

 Selecting an entity has the following effects: